 What are you waiting for?

 uPVC Windows & Doors Are Incredibly Popular Overseas

 In other countries, uPVC is the most popular residential window material.
 In the US, over 60% of all new windows are uPVC, and that percentage is rising.
-Approximately 35% is shared between both wood and aluminium windows.
+The balance is mostly wood with some composite.

 An independent construction consulting firm Principia states the reason is that "uPVC and composite windows include lower cost which can be half the cost of wood, scratch resistant, reduced warping, and eliminating the need to repaint.
 Although many alternative materials offer these features, pricing can be a major tiebreaker among selection criteria."